-Schedule I and part II of schedule II Animals which are in the category of endangered species.
-These are given absolute protection from hunting.
-Eg Tiger Schedule III and IV These also have roughly the same provisions of Section I and II, but cover animals that are not in danger of becoming extinct.
-Schedule V Delineates animals that can be hunted like ducks and deers with the prior permission of chief wildlife warden .
-(Vermins) Schedule VI Concerns cultivation and plant life and gives teeth to setting up more protected animal parks.
+Schedule Animals which are in the I and part category of endangered species.
+II of These are given absolute WILDLIFE PROTECTION ACT schedule protection from hunting.
+Eg BACKGROUND 11 Tiger The Wild Birds Protection Act was passed by the British Schedule III and IV These also have roughly the same provisions of Section I and II, but cover animals that are not in danger of becoming extinct.
+India Government A second law was enacted in 1912 called the Wild Birds and Animals Protection Act.
+This act was amended in 1935.
+There is a rising issue for protection of wildlife and the prevention of certain species from becoming extinct came into the limelight.
+Torests' part from state subject was shifted to Concurrent List by passing the Wildlife Protection Schedule V Delineates animals that can be hunted like ducks and deers with the prior permission of chief wildlife warden.
+(Vermins) Concurrent List by passing the whome Protection Act, 1972 OBJECTIVES Prohibition of hunting Protection and management of wildlife habitats Act, 1972 Act, 1972 Schedule VI Concerns cultivation and plant life and gives teeth to setting up more protected animal parks.
+Establishment of protected areas Regulation and control of trade in parts and products derived from wildlife Management of zoos

-Schedule 1, which confers the highest protection, contains about 600 species of vertebrates and hundreds of invertebrates, while Schedule 2 contains about 2,000 species (with 1,134 species of birds alone).
+• Schedule 1, which confers the highest protection, contains about 600 species of vertebrates and hundreds of invertebrates, while Schedule 2 contains about 2,000 species (with 1,134 species of birds alone).

-The WLPA was originally intended to regulate the use of various species (including hunting), restrict trade, and police the trafficking of species.

-The new Act goes one step further by aligning itself with CITES, and including the CITES appendices as well.

-Listing hundreds of species of mammals and over 1,000 species of birds and innumerable other taxa means that it is unclear where resources should be allocated on the basis of this list.

-The same level of protection is offered to tigers and jackals, to the great Indian bustard and common barn owls, to the king cobra and rat snakes

-Join Saurabh Pandey UPSC from given telegram link https://t.me/Saurabhpandeyupsc

-Common throughout India, these are invasive in the Andaman Islands and have caused untold harm to the vegetation and herpetofauna.

-But they cannot be legally culled or removed because of the WLPA.

-Various Schedule 1 species pose enormous physical, mental and economic harm to people.

-Crocodiles in the Andamans, leopards in certain pockets, and elephants everywhere kill people, destroy their livelihoods, and leave lasting psychological impacts.

-And yet people are told glibly by elite conservationists that they should learn 'coexistence'.
+- The WLPA was originally intended to regulate the use of various species (including hunting), restrict trade, and police the trafficking of species. - The new Act goes one step further by aligning itself with CITES, and including the CITES appendices as well. - Listing hundreds of species of mammals and over 1,000 species of birds and innumerable other taxa means that it is unclear where resources should be allocated on the basis of this list. - The same level of protection is offered to tigers and jackals, to the great Indian bustard and common barn owls, to the king cobra and rat snakes - Consequence of listing has been the presence of the spotted deer (chital) in Schedule 1. - Common throughout India, these are invasive in the Andaman Islands and have caused untold harm to the vegetation and herpetofauna. - But they cannot be legally culled or removed because of the WLPA. - Various Schedule 1 species pose enormous physical, mental and economic harm to people. - Crocodiles in the Andamans, leopards in certain pockets, and elephants everywhere kill people, destroy their livelihoods, and leave lasting psychological impacts. - And yet people are told glibly by elite conservationists that they should learn 'co-existence'.

-The WLPA serves to enforce this viewpoint.

-The new Act elevates wild pigs and nilgai to Schedule 1, which means that the few States that have now allowed limited culling of problematic animals may not be able to retain that policy.
+- The WLPA serves to enforce this viewpoint. - The new Act elevates wild pigs and nilgai to Schedule 1, which means that the few States that have now allowed limited culling of problematic animals may not be able to retain that policy. - The third issue is that despite the support of many individuals in the forest bureaucracy, the paperwork involved in getting permits for research is tedious and time consuming. - Environmental NGOs will have a harder time getting permits for research and conservation, even of common species such as barn owls.